qiangyao1988/qiangyao1988.github.io/_pages/about.md

 My dedication to these areas has led to the publication of numerous research papers at top AI conferences, including NeurIPS, IJCAI, AAAI, ICML, MICCAI, and IJCNN, among others.
 I have a strong passion for research and a demonstrated ability to apply my knowledge to real-world challenges.

+I am looking for self-motivated Master/Ph.D. students to join my group for Winter/Fall 2025.
+If you are interested in Trustworthy AI, NLP, LLMs, and Generative AI, please feel free to send me an email with your CV.

 # 🔥 News
+- *2024.04*: &nbsp;💼 I will be joining will be joining the Computer Science and Enineering Department of School of Engineering and Computer Science at Oakland University as a Tenure-track Assistant Professor in Fall 2024.
+- *2024.02*: &nbsp;✨ New [preprint](https://arxiv.org/pdf/2402.13459.pdf) on **LLM Safety** is available at arxiv.
 - *2024.01*: &nbsp;🎉 1 Paper accepted by **EACL 2024**.
 - *2024.01*: &nbsp;🎉 1 Paper accepted by **ACM The Web Conference 2024**.
 - *2023.12*: &nbsp;✨ I passed the exam of the prospectus of my Ph.D dissertation.